mohsenasadi501/DataStructureAlgorithm/README.md

 #### Examples:

-1- We can use stacks to reverse string like blow code:
+1- We can use stacks to reverse strings like below code:

 ```csharp
 internal class StringReverser